Technical work

 ESMIG is currently active in the following European initiatives:

-ESMIG has supported the SM-CG in defining and developing the following areas:
+ESMIG has supported the CoG-AES (former C0G Smart Grids) in defining and developing the following areas for smart metering:

 See the following publications for more details:

-• EG2: Regulatory Recommendations for Data Privacy and Data Protection in the Smart Grid Environment
+- Subgroup Cyber Security: Regulatory overview and recommendations for Data Privacy and Data Protection in the smart grid environment.

 ETIP-SNET

 ETIP-SNET (European Technology and Innovation Platform on Smart Networks for Energy Transition), was created in July 2016 to work on the Research and Innovation program of the European Commission.
-ESMIG has been an active member for many years and is currently represented by Markus Bechmann, Global Vice-President Innovation and New Business Models, Industry and Business Unit Utilities, at SAP, in the Governing Board.
+ESMIG has been an active member for many years and is currently represented by Lars Molske (Cuculus) and Armin Mittelsdorf (Landis+Gyr) in the Governing Board.

 Stakeholders for Cybersecurity Certification Group (SCCG)